rookwood/turnstile/README.md

 ````php
 $user->owns($object)
 ````
-Test if a relationship exists between the user and the provided object in the database
+Test if a relationship exists between the user and the provided object in the database:

 ````php
 $user->isA($role)
 ````
-Test if a user has a particular role.  `isAn()` is also available for people like me who would frown at something like `isA('admin')`.
+Test if a user has a particular role.  `isAn()` is also available for people like me who would frown at something like `isA('admin')`:

 ````php
 $user->addRole($role)